amoldighe/amoldighe.github.io/_posts/2025-02-01-python-gui-app-remoteserver.md

 One recent usecase of a python developer was to run a GUI application on a cloud server.
 The application was displaying stock market metrics from multiple sources on this python dashboard.
-Our application servers were running Ubuntu 22.04 server edition, we employed the below approch to run a quick X server test for the requirement.
+Our application servers were running Ubuntu 22.04 server edition, we employed the below approch to run a quick X server test for this requirement.

 * Run a headless X server & connect using VNC